i21023/plfa.github.io/src/plfa/part1/Naturals.lagda.md

     ℕ : Set

-tells us that `ℕ` is the name of the new datatype, and that it is a `Set`, which is the way in Agda of saying that it is a type.
-The keyword `where` separates the declaration of the datatype from the declaration of its constructors.
+tells us that `ℕ` is the name of the new datatype, and that it is a keyword `where` separates the declaration of the datatype from the declaration of its constructors.
 Each constructor is declared on a separate line, which is indented to indicate that it belongs to the